 At over 102kg and easily 30% (if not more) in body fat, I had set myself a goal to get into the best shape of my life.
 I wanted to get shredded in 6 months and was aiming for below 12% body fat.

-Working with Nathan and RNT Fitness has helped me achieve a longstanding physical goal.
-In the course of 7 months, I lost 50lbs, 10 inches off my navel got to single digit body fat and hit PRs on most of my major lifts.
+Working with RNT Fitness has helped me achieve a longstanding physical goal.
+In the course of 7 months, I lost 50lbs, 10 inches off my waist, got to single digit body fat and hit PRs on most of my major lifts.
 I went from not training my legs for 4 months due to an ACL injury to my strongest ever while on a caloric deficit – e.g. 270kg V squat for 10 reps, 52kg dumbbells on split squats for 12 reps.
 The best part though was not doing any direct ab training for the coveted six pack.
 I look forward to beating my photoshoot condition next year after adding some more quality muscle to my frame!

 I am now working on leveraging the structure, consistency and skills gained into my personal and professional life.
 It has been a holistic process of self-improvement and I have only just begun as I know I have a lot of potential to improve in all aspects of life.